astronomer/docs/software/role-permission-reference.md

 In addition, Workspace Admins have Deployment Admin permissions for all Deployments within the Workspace.

-## Deployment roles

-Deployment roles apply to a single Deployment within a single Astronomer Software installation.

 ### Deployment Viewer

 For a given Deployment, a Deployment Viewer has the following permissions: